Fields of Gold: Critical reception

-In a retrospective review, Stephen Thomas Erlewine from AllMusic called "Fields of Gold" a "peaceful ballad", and said that it ranks as a classic.
+In a retrospective review of Ten Summoner's Tales, Stephen Thomas Erlewine from AllMusic called "Fields of Gold" a "peaceful ballad", and said that it ranks as a classic.
 Larry Flick from Billboard magazine described it as a "deeply alluring ballad with atmosphere to burn."
 He added, "Impeccably produced, it features a strong seductive vocal (and nice harmonica strains) from Sting, as well as lovely harplike acoustic guitar figures from band mate Dominic Miller.
 Among the most distinctive and beguiling songs the man has written, it's sure to earn a powerful multiformat reception, and thereby steal a few million hearts."
 Irish Bray People viewed it as "moody but ultimately likeable".
 David Bowling from the Daily Vault named it one of the "brilliant pop songs of the 1990s."
 He stated that it remains "the perfect ballad.
 It is a wistful love song looking back on love gained."

 In his weekly UK chart commentary, James Masterton wrote, "For a man who is normally considered an albums artist this is an achievement indeed, a third hit in a row from his latest album, and all of them Top 20 hits."
 Alan Jones from Music Week gave "Fields of Gold" a score of four out of five and named it Pick of the Week, calling it a "lilting, haunting, soothing, almost folky song".
 He added that "the uncluttered arrangement and intimate vocals are excellent".
 In a 2015 review, Pop Rescue commented, "This song is so wonderfully mellow, and flows so perfectly, that it’s near impossible to find fault with it."
 Andrew Collins from Select felt the album was at its best with songs like "Fields of Gold", saying it was "massaging the menopause".
 In an interview at the Liverpool Institute for Performing Arts, Paul McCartney stated that "Fields of Gold" was a song he wished he'd written himself.

+Emma Harrison, writing for uDiscover Music described the song as "elegant and powerful, while – at the same time – effortlessly simple".
+"Fields of Gold" is one of Sting's most famous songs despite its moderate chart success.
+It was ranked at number two on his best songs list compiled by Smooth radio in the UK in 2024.